arunkpv/Semiconductor-Packaging/README.md

 ## 1 - Packaging Evolution: From Basics to 3D Integration
 Semiconductor packaging refers to the final stage of semiconductor device fabrication, where the finished semiconductor die is enclosed in a protective package that allows it to be integrated into electronic systems.
+**_Basically, the package helps transition a fragile silicon die fabricated in a foundry cleanroom into the real-world system/ product._**

 The key Functions of semiconductor package are:
-  1. **Protection** from external environmental (physical/ mechanical damage, humidity, corrosion, contaminants and ESD)
+  1. **Protection** from external environmental (physical/ mechanical damage, humidity, corrosion/ contaminants & chemical damage and ESD)
   2. **Electrical connectivity** between the die and the external environment via leads (pins, balls or lands)
   3. **Mechanical support and connection** of the die to the system
   4. **Thermal dissipation** to conduct heat away from the die